Revolutionary Tribunal

 The Revolutionary Tribunal (Tribunal révolutionnaire; unofficially Popular Tribunal) was a court instituted by the National Convention during the French Revolution for the trial of political offenders.
-It eventually became one of the most powerful engines of the Reign of Terror.
+In October 1793, it became one of the most powerful engines of the period often called the Reign of Terror.

 Judicial reforms

-Early 1791 freedom of defence became the standard; any citizen was allowed to defend another.
+In early 1791, freedom of defence became the standard; any citizen was allowed to defend another.
 From the beginning, the authorities were concerned about this experiment.
 Derasse suggests it was a "collective suicide" by the lawyers in the Assembly.
 In criminal cases, the expansion of the right ... gave priority to the spoken word.
-By December 1791 deputies voted themselves the power to select the judges, jury and accusateur public.
+By December 1791, deputies voted themselves the power to select the judges, jury and accusateur public.
 On 15 February 1792 the Tribunal Criminel was installed with Maximilien Robespierre as accusateur.
-On 10 April Robespierre decided to give up his position and became an ordinary citizen who published a magazine.
-Along with other Jacobins, he urged in the fifth issue of his magazine the creation of an "armée révolutionnaire" in Paris, consisting of at least 20 or 23,000 men, to defend the city, "liberty" (the revolution), maintain order in the sections and educate the members in democratic principles; an idea he borrowed from Jean-Jacques Rousseau.
+On 10 April, Robespierre decided to give up his position and became an ordinary citizen who published a magazine.
+Along with other Jacobins, he urged in the fifth issue of his magazine the creation of an "armée révolutionnaire" in Paris, consisting of at least 20 or 23,000 men, to defend the city, "liberty" (the revolution), maintain order in the sections and educate the members in democratic principles; an idea promoted by Jean-Jacques Rousseau.